alexpohl/alexpohl.github.io/_pages/Presentations.md

 ## Talks in international meetings

+__[36*]__ __Pohl A.__ Radiations and extinctions in early Paleozoic oceans: understanding the dynamics of the early marine biosphere.
+Life and the Planet 2023 (annual meeting of the Earth System Science Group of the Geological Society of London), London, UK.

+__[35*]__ Stockey R.G., Saupe.
+E., __Pohl A.__, Mills B. Mass extinctions and close calls: using experimental Earth systems and ecophysiological modelling to understand what makes a catastrophic extinction.
+Life and the Planet 2023 (annual meeting of the Earth System Science Group of the Geological Society of London), London, UK.

+__[34*]__ Wong Hearing T., Harvey T.H.P., __Pohl A.__, Liu A.G., Williams M. Earth System dynamics at the dawn of the animal-rich biosphere.
+Life and the Planet 2023 (annual meeting of the Earth System Science Group of the Geological Society of London), London, UK.

 __[33*]__ Godderis Y., Maffre P., __Pohl A.__.
 The role of the thickness of the regolith cover on the Earth climate stability.
 Goldschmidt 2023, Lyon, France.

 __[32*]__ Zhang F., __Pohl A.__, Elrick M., Swart P., Cheng K., Crockford P., Fakhraee M., Lin Y., Cao M., Wei G., Li N., Shen S. Enhanced marine biological carbon pump as a trigger for Early Mississippian marine anoxia and climatic cooling.
 Goldschmidt 2023, Lyon, France.